hpi-epic/ESPBench/README.md

 - After cloning the repository and setting up the systems, you change to the `tools/configuration` directory and start the benchmark (as shown in the activity diagram above) from here, e.g., via `ansible-playbook -vvvv plays/benchmark-runner-beam.yml` for the example implementations of this repository.
 The number of `v` define the level of verbosity
 - Adapt the `group_vars/all` files if needed
 - The directories `plays` and `roles` contain several ansible files, which can be adapted if needed.
 The starting point that represents the entire process is `plays/benchmark-runner-beam.yml` for the example implementation.
 These scripts also contain information about, e.g., how to start the data sender or the data generation.
-- The `hosts` file needs to be edited, i.e, the servers' IP addresses needs to be entered
+- The `hosts` file needs to be edited, i.e, the servers' IP addresses need to be entered

 ###### tools/datasender
 - Input data is taken from DEBS 2012 Grand Challenge, which can be downloaded from [ftp://ftp.mi.fu-berlin.de/pub/debs2012/](ftp://ftp.mi.fu-berlin.de/pub/debs2012/)
-- This data file needs converted using the `dos2unix` command, and duplicated, so that there are two input files.
+- This data file needs to be converted using the `dos2unix` command, and duplicated, so that there are two input files.
-- The two files needs to be extended by a machine ID using the following commands (adapt file names):
+- The two files need to be extended by a machine ID using the following commands (adapt file names):
   - First file: `awk 'BEGIN { FS = OFS = "\t" } { $(NF+1) = 1; print $0 }' input1.csv >
  output1.csv`
   - Second file: `awk 'BEGIN { FS = OFS = "\t" } { $(NF+1) = 2; print $0 }' input2.csv >